mika-s/RandomPerson/RandomPersonCli/Readme.md

 #### Under18
 Is set to true if people under 18 years old should be generated (as well as over 18).
 Set it to false to generate over-18s only.
-This setting is only active if `SetYearManually` is false.
+This setting is only active if `SetYearRangeManually` is false.

 #### AddCountryCodeToPhoneNumber